16 Sales KPIs that Every Team Should Measure

 3. Detractors (score 0-6) are unhappy customers who spread negative information about your company and can damage your brand image.

 To calculate the Net Promoter Score, subtract the percentage of Detractors from the percentage of Promoters.

 Compare your customer success metrics over months to see whether the user experience is improving or getting worse.
 A decreasing Net Promoter Score may also indicate that a strong competitor has entered the market and is targeting your customers with a better service.

-Now that we’ve covered the basics, there are still left some sales and customer success KPIs that could be added to your KPI dashboard.
+Now that we’ve covered the basics, there are still left some sales and customer success KPIs that could be added to your executive dashboard.
 We’ve added a link to the best resources for you to find out more.

 9. Average conversion time